publiccodenet/about/activities/communication/communications-plan.md

 * [Our blog](https://blog.publiccode.net/): long form, platform of record (read more about our blog)
 * [Twitter](https://twitter.com/publiccodenet/): short form, ephemera
-* LinkedIn: share our blogposts or re-share others' content about us, ephemera (mostly avoid, since it’s a closed platform - even linking to it here breaks our continuous integration)
+* LinkedIn: share our blogposts or reshare others' content about us, ephemera (mostly avoid, since it’s a closed platform - even linking to it here breaks our continuous integration)
 * Facebook: medium form, ephemera (mostly avoid, since it’s a closed platform)

 Our posting frequency is: